-In Staub v.
-Proctor Hosp., Vincent Staub sued his former employer, Proctor Hospital, under USERRA, 38 U.S.C. § 4301 et seq.
+In Staub, Vincent Staub sued his former employer, Proctor Hospital, under USERRA, 38 U.S.C. § 4301 et seq.
+131 S. Ct. at 1186.
 Staub alleged that his termination was motivated by Proctor's hostility to his obligations as a member of the United States Army Reserve, which required him to devote a certain number of weeks and weekends per year to training.
-Specifically, he claimed that although the vice president of human resources, who lacked such hostility, made the decision to terminate him, her decision was influenced by Staub's supervisors, who possessed enmity to his military obligations.
+Specifically, he claimed that although the Vice President of Human Resources, who lacked such hostility, made the decision to terminate him, her decision was influenced by Staub's supervisors, who possessed enmity to his military obligations.
 Id. at 1190.

-The Seventh Circuit characterized Staub's claim as a "cat's paw case," or one in which Staub sought to hold his employer liable for the animus of a nondecisionmaker.
+Previously, the Seventh Circuit characterized Staub's claim as a "cat's paw case," or one in which Staub sought to hold his employer liable for the animus of a non-decisionmaker.
 Staub v.
 Proctor Hosp., 560 F.3d 647, 651 (7th Cir.
 2009).
-Under Seventh Circuit precedent, an employer would be held liable in such a circumstance only if the nondecisionmaker exerted such "singular influence" over the decisionmaker as to make the decision no more than a rubber stamp of the nondecisionmaker's recommendation.
+Under Seventh Circuit precedent, an employer would be held liable in such a circumstance only if the non-decisionmaker exerted such "singular influence" over the decisionmaker as to make the decision no more than a rubber stamp of the non-decisionmaker's recommendation.
 Id.
-The decisionmaker would not be considered a pawn of the nondecisionmaker, however, if he or she conducted an independent investigation into the relevant facts before rendering the adverse decision.
+The decisionmaker would not be considered a pawn of the non-decisionmaker, however, if he or she conducted an independent investigation into the relevant facts before rendering the adverse decision.
 Id. at 656-57.

-Applying this test, the Seventh Circuit observed that the vice president of human relations considered Staub's past employment incidents, in addition to the supervisors' opinions, before rendering her ultimate decision.
+Applying this test, the Seventh Circuit observed that the Vice President of Human Resources considered Staub's past employment incidents, in addition to the supervisors' opinions, before rendering her ultimate decision.
 Id. at 659.
 Thus, the court held that a reasonable jury could not have concluded that the decision to terminate Staub was a product of "blind reliance."
 Id.
 Although the decision was influenced by the supervisors' opinions, it was not "wholly dependent" upon them, and thus Proctor was not liable.
 Id. (internal quotation omitted).

 The Supreme Court reversed.
 It rejected the "singular influence" test and stated that the correct test of employer liability was one of proximate cause.
 131 S. Ct. at 1194.
 The Court further found unpersuasive Proctor's argument that a decisionmaker's "independent investigation (and rejection) of the employee's allegations of discriminatory animus" relieves an employer of fault.
 Id. at 1193.
-It declined to adopt a "hard-and-fast rule" that a decisionmaker's independent investigation would be sufficient to negate the effect of a nondecisionmaker's discrimination.
+It declined to adopt a "hard-and-fast rule" that a decisionmaker's independent investigation would be sufficient to negate the effect of a non-decisionmaker's discrimination.
 Id.
 The Court explained: